-The challenge was to design a new platform to host this product that would engage children and support both classroom and home learning.
+Serial Mash is an online platform that engages primary school students through interactive books, quizzes, and activities, while enabling teachers to set tasks and track progress.
+The challenge was to design a new platform that would better engage children and support both classroom and home learning.

 Serial Mash is originally a part of Purple Mash, a signature product from the company.
 However, Serial Mash was often overlooked amongst hundreds of other in-platform offerings of Purple Mash.